 I’m not trying to convince anybody this is good, and I’m not making any excuses for it.
 Movies should be better and make more sense than this.
 But that doesn’t mean there’s nothing special about it to appreciate.
 It’s kind of comparable to SPEED RACER – I don’t want them to keep making movies like this, but as a one-off it’s a unique enough experience that I’m thankful for it.

 I don’t think it’ll hold up much at home, though.
-If you plan to ever see this in your life, I say spring for the 3-D Imax or the loudest 3-D digital theater you know of and just let it grab you and dunk you into the world of TRON like a dude who knows where the bomb is hidden.
+If you plan to ever see this in your life, I say spring for the 3-D Imax or the loudest 3-D digital theater you know of and just let it grab you and dunk you into the world of TRON like you’re a dude who knows where the bomb is hidden.